hapax/hapax.github.io/assets/buffon.md

 Suppose we throw a needle of length $\ell$ onto an infinitely large page, with lines ruled horizontally with separation $D$.
-If the needle has length $\ell < D$, it can intersect at most one line.
+If the needle is short, with $\ell < D$, it can intersect at most one line.
-How likely is it to intersect a line?
+How likely is this?
 Following
 [Joseph-Émile Barbier](https://en.wikipedia.org/wiki/Joseph-%C3%89mile_Barbier),
 we can split the randomness into two parts: the vertical position $y$ of the